EricEricEricJin/Conformer-Numpy/readme.md

-# Conformer-Numpy
+# ~~Conformer-Numpy~~ Conformer-Torch

-This project implements (on-going) Conformer model with numpy at a operator level.
-It aims to assist in making the hardware implementation of the inference of Conformer model by
+This on-going project implements Conformer model with ~~numpy~~ pytorch at an operator level.
+It aims to assist in making the hardware implementation of the inference of this model by
 - Enhance my understanding of this model
-- Generate intermediate input / output for unit testing of each block
+- Generate intermediate input / output for unit testing of each hardware block